 You Are What You Eat, True or Not?

 Yes, we indeed are what we eat”.
-Every single cell in our body is built on the foundation of food nutrients.
+Every cell in our body is built on the foundation of food nutrients.
 Although we cannot feel, our bodies are constantly in the phase of repairing and healing.
 Our body is always busy creating new cells to replace those that have “expired.”
 And the quality of our diet directly impacts how healthy those new cells are.
-Our bodies don’t have much to work with a highly processed and less nutritious diet.
+Our bodies have little to work with a highly processed and less nutritious diet.
 However, a healthy and nutrient-rich diet can help us develop cells that function better and are less susceptible to early aging.

 How to Eat Healthy Meals?
 Make Healthier Choices